manziEric/phonebook/README.md

 service mongod status
 ```

-If mongodb is not running you can start mongodb with the following command
+If mongodb is not running you can start mongodb with the following command:

 ```
 service mongod start